tybug's blog

 board games

 My family's board game of choice is Catan.
 We've probably played close to 50 games of it in my lifetime.
-Many years ago we started experimenting with some very small homebrew rules, and more recently I saw real-time Catan, which we played two games of.
+We've experimented with some small homebrew rules before, and more recently I saw real-time Catan, which we played two games of.
 Even after two games it was clear to us that real-time Catan is an enormous improvement, and I doubt we'll ever go back to regular Catan again.

 That said, we did find we needed to tweak the rules.
 Here's our full homebrew ruleset, building off cities and knights + seafarers: